 3. Poor patient access to good doctors

 Inconvenient or unreliable transportation has been implicated in restricting access to consistent healthcare.
-This is especially prevalent with patients from vulnerable populations and is associated with the late-stage presentation of some medical conditions that would have been managed better if they were caught on time.
-Patients with comorbidity require monitoring, follow up and case management for a patient to truly benefit from the care they need.
+This is especially prevalent with patients from vulnerable populations and is associated with the late-stage presentation of some medical conditions that would have been managed better if they had been caught on time.
+Patients with comorbidity require monitoring, follow-up, and case management for a patient to truly benefit from the care they need.

 4. High costs of care